Dr. Christian Schröder Partner, Cyber, Privacy & Data Innovation, IP Licensing and Technology Transactions

 Alessandro has extensive experience in commercial and corporate law, M&A, competition law and corporate governance.
 He has worked on complex domestic and cross-border corporate transactions including acquisitions and corporate restructurings for some of the most important players in the market.
 He leads extensive corporate governance projects with a particular focus on Legislative Decree 231.

-Alessandro has pleaded in front of the Italian Antitrust Authority (AGCOM), Consob (the public authority responsible for regulating the Italian securities market), ECB (European Central Bank), Bank of Italy and civil and administrative courts.
+Alessandro has pleaded before the Italian Antitrust Authority (AGCOM), Consob (the public authority responsible for regulating the Italian securities market), and before civil and administrative courts.

 Marco Dell'Antonia, a partner in the Milan office, is a member of the European Corporate Group.
 Marco has a specific experience in local and cross-border M&A transactions, commercial contracts, general corporate and corporate governance.

 He advises primary Italian and international banks, financial institutions and major Italian and multinational corporations, working on complex corporate transactions including banking, industrial and manufacturing clients.

 Marco's experience is recognized by Italian and international clients in the field of corporate governance in general and in particular in the application of the Italian Legislative Decree 231/01 relating to the criminal liability of legal entities deriving from specific crimes identified by the decree.

 Marco assists or is member of a substantial number of Vigilance Bodies of companies (also listed and regulated).